Zikhron Ya'akov: Education and religious institutions

 While the majority of citizens of the town would define themselves as secular, there is a sizable religious Jewish community in the town, including Haredi members of the Ohr Yaakov Yeshiva and members of a Chabad-Lubavitch community.
 In addition there are several religious zionist synagogues.
 It is unique in that there are Progressive/Reform and Conservative Jewish communities and synagogues in Zikhron Ya'akov.
 The former, "Kehillat Sulam Yaakov" (in Hebrew "Jacob's Ladder Community") is a synagogue that practices Progressive Judaism and is a part of the Israeli Movement for Progressive Judaism.

-The latter, "VeAhavta", is a synagogue that practices Conservative Judaism.
+In addition, "VeAhavta" is a Conservative Jewish community and synagogue in Zikhron Ya'akov.
+It emphasizes an inclusive and egalitarian approach to Jewish practice, blending tradition with modern values.
+The community offers various religious and educational activities, including spiritual services, life-cycle events, and cultural programs.

 Landmarks

-The original Carmel-Mizrahi Winery continues to make wine in Zikhron Yaakov.
-The town draws many tourists attracted to its picturesque setting and historic city center whose restored main street of landmark buildings, called Derekh HaYayin ("Path of the Wine"), houses coffeehouses and boutique shops selling locally-made crafts, jewellery, and antiques, especially on the town's famous "Midrachov" (Rechov haMeyasdim — Founders Street).
+The original Carmel-Mizrahi Winery continues to make wine in Zikhron Ya'akov.
+The town draws many tourists attracted to its picturesque setting and historic city center whose restored main street of landmark buildings, called Derekh HaYayin ("Path of the Wine"), houses coffeehouses and boutique shops selling locally made crafts, jewellery, and antiques, especially on the town's famous "Midrachov" (Rechov haMeyasdim — Founders Street).
 It was announced in early 2008 that a 150 acre wine park would be created on the slope between Zikhron and neighboring town Binyamina.

+Transit

+Zichron Yaakov was serviced by the Costal Railway until the late 1990s, at which point the Zikhron Ya'aqov railway station was closed.

+The town is the terminus for several bus lines, including the Nateev Express Route 978 to Ramat Gan, Egged 90 to Pared Hanna-Karkur, Kavim Routes 84 to Hadera, 263 to Caesarea, 583 and 683 to Modiin Ilit, 701 to Binyamina, and 708 and 710 to Netanya.